lloydwatkin/jquery.autocomplete/README.md

       params: { country: 'Yes' }, // additional parameters
       noCache: false, // default is false
       onSelect: function(value, data) { alert('You selected: ' + value + ', ' + data) },
-      lookup: ['January', 'February', 'March', 'April', 'May'] // local lookup values,
+      lookup: ['January', 'February', 'March', 'April', 'May'], // local lookup values
+      maxSuggestions: null, // Maximum suggestions to display (applies to local results only)
-      searchEverywhere: false // Search any part of data not just from beginning,
+      searchEverywhere: false, // Search any part of data not just from beginning
                             // only applicable to local data lookups
-      prefix: ''  // Only start autocompleting after this character e.g. '@' or '+',
+      prefix: '',  // Only start autocompleting after this character e.g. '@' or '+'
       dataKey: 'data' // Provide values as objects and use this key as the inserted data.
                     // Allows users to specify a template for autocomplete suggestions })